Erdna883/Erdna883/README.md

 ## Hi there 👋

-her making cool shi and getting rich
+here making cool shi and getting rich